 Note that the weekend is Friday/Saturday making these days much busier than during the week Sunday through Thursday.

 School holidays in Bahrain

 Most schools in Bahrain run on a three-term calendar.
 They will have a winter term (Term 1), take a few weeks off over mid-December to early January.
 Term 2 then runs through until late March.
-There is a spring break late March/early April (only a coincidence if it’s at Easter) then Term 3 runs until early July before a long summer break over July and August.
+There is a spring break in late March/early April (only a coincidence if it’s at Easter), then Term 3 runs until early July before a long summer break over July and August.

 Major Events in Bahrain

 Bahrain Grand Prix